Why Sync Files from FTP to Google Drive?

 Step 1.
 Sign Up

-Enter MultCloud: https://www.multcloud.com and sign up an account with your email or just create a temporary account by clicking on “Experience without signing up”.
+Enter MultCloud: https://www.multcloud.com and sign up an account with your email or just create a temporary account by clicking on “Try without signing up”.

 Step 2.
 Add Google Drive to MultCloud

-Log in MultCloud with your email and password, hit the “Add Clouds” to select Google Drive to add, click on the “Next” icon and follow the guidance to complete cloud adding.
+Log in MultCloud with your email and password, hit the “Add Cloud” to select Google Drive to add, and follow the guidance to complete cloud adding.

 Step 3.
 Add FTP to MultCloud

-Add FTP to MultCloud in the same way and click "Next" icon to go to the next step.
+Add FTP to MultCloud in the same way and go to the next step.

 Allow MultCloud to get your FTP server address, FTP username and FTP password when accessing to FTP.